-Each employee shall conduct him/herself in the workplace in accordance with the following rules.
+Each employee must conduct him/herself in the workplace in accordance with the following rules.
 THESE RULES ARE NOT ALL-INCLUSIVE OF CONDUCT EXPECTED OF BONNER COUNTY EMPLOYEES.
-Each employee of Bonner County shall:
+Each employee of Bonner County must:

-- 1. Give his/her best efforts to accomplish the work of Bonner County for public benefit in accordance with policies and procedures adopted by the Board of County Commissioners and Elected Officials displaying an attitude of cooperation and constructive participation. - 2.
+- Give his/her best efforts to accomplish the work of Bonner County for public benefit in accordance with policies and procedures adopted by the Board of County Commissioners and Elected Officials displaying an attitude of cooperation and constructive participation. - 2.
 Be subject to the administrative authority of the officials who supervise the department where the employee works even though the officials may not have been involved in the hiring of the employee. - 3.
 Adhere to any code of ethics in his/her profession and avoid conflicts of interest or using his/her public position for personal gain. - 4.
-Follow all rules for care and use of public property to assure that the public investment in such property is protected and that the safety of the public and other workers is maintained. - 5.
-Abide by all departmental rules whether they are written or issued orally by the supervisor, department head and/or Elected Official.
-No employee shall be required to follow the directive of a supervisor, department head and/or Elected Official which violates any Federal, State or local laws. - 6.
-Abide by pertinent State and Federal statutes, and Bonner County rules concerning the dissemination of information to the public from public records or about public matters.
+Follow all rules for care and use of public property to assure that the public investment in such property is protected and that the safety of the public and other workers is maintained. - Abide by all departmental rules whether they are written or issued orally by the supervisor, department head, and/or Elected Official, and will abide by all Bonner County policies.
+No employee will be required to follow the directive of a supervisor, department head and/or Elected Official which violates any Federal, State or local laws. - 6.
+Abide by applicable State and Federal statutes, and Bonner County rules concerning the dissemination of information to the public from public records or about public matters.
 The decision to release information from the public records or to disclose writings or other information in the hands of a public official belongs with the responsible official who has official custody of that record.
-Each employee shall maintain the confidential nature of records which are not open to public scrutiny in accordance with the direction of the responsible official. - 7.
-Adhere to defined work schedules and follow procedures for requesting exceptions from normal work schedules.
-Each employee shall follow the rules regarding the reporting of work hours.
-Failure to follow such rules may be grounds for delayed payment of wages, salaries, or reimbursements or for imposition of appropriate disciplinary penalties. - 8.
+Each employee must maintain the confidential nature of records which are not open to public scrutiny in accordance with the direction of the responsible official. - 7.
+Adhere to defined work schedules and follow procedures for requesting exceptions from normal work schedules, including time off.
+Each employee must follow the rules regarding the reporting of work hours.
+Failure to follow such rules may be grounds for delayed payment of wages, salaries, or reimbursements, or may result in disciplinary action, up to and including termination of employment. - 8.
 Follow rules regarding breaks and lunch periods, including provisions granting supervisors authority to adjust them.
-Timing of breaks or lunch periods may be changed to accommodate the completion of necessary work. - 9.
-Report all accidents that occur or are observed on the job.
-Each employee shall cooperate in the reporting and reconstruction of any job-related accident in order that workplace hazards can be eliminated and that proper consideration can be accorded to injured workers and the public.
+Timing of breaks or lunch periods may be changed to accommodate the completion of necessary work.

+9. Report all accidents that occur or are observed on the job.
+Each employee must 400 Rules of Employee Conduct Page | 3 cooperate in the reporting and reconstruction of any job-related accident in order that workplace hazards can be eliminated and that proper consideration can be accorded to injured workers and the public.